 The industry you’re in is diverse; it can cover high-end restaurants and world-class hotels to literally saying, “would you like large fries with that?”
-But key to all is great service – whatever the level.
+But the key to all is great service – whatever the level.
 So how can you get the best response from your customers whilst making the best of yourself?
 We’ll let you into a secret or two.

-1. Smile and be polite
+1. Smile and Be Polite

 The first step to be a better waitress starts with a smile.
 A smile can say a great deal about your restaurant as well as you.
 It puts your customers at ease – especially if it’s their first time dining with you.
 That said, don’t look like you’ve just been to the Botox clinic, just relax and be naturally happy to greet your customers.
 This is also likely to increase your tips.

 Ok, it’s a huge task, especially if the menu changes frequently, but your customers’ opinion of you and the restaurant you’re representing will increase favourably if you take the time to memorise your dishes – including the ‘Specials’.
 It will look so much more professional when you don’t have to take the menu from your customer to copy their order to your notepad.
 Talking of notepads, it’s always an added service bonus if you can remember your customers’ orders so that you can ditch the notepad and pen altogether.